2019-MIT-Environmental-Bioinformatics/Genome-Streamline/README.md

 We performed computational tasks using WHOI's Poseidon HPC---all shell scripts contained in the `scripts/` directory call resources specific to the structure of this cluster, and present a fundamental barrier to anyone else repeating our analysis.

 Additionally, while there are scripts (`scripts/SRA_download.sh` and `scripts/HF10_download`) for downloading the metagenomic data, these rely on a conda environment ("downloading") that resides in the `/envs` directory.
+The `envs/` folder also contains a folder labelled `busco/`; this is not a conda environment, but a program that we downloaded and ran manually.
 The SAG downloading was done manually, and because all raw data for this project takes up substantial storage space, it does not reside in the repo.
 Scripts to run analyses often point to the `../data` superdirectory outside this one.

 ## Part 1: Notes on Protein Annotation and Functional Mapping
 For the 56 SAGs analyzed by Swan et al., we used Prodigal to identify protein-coding genes as the authors did, the script for doing so is `scripts/Prodigal-1.sh`.